-Bamboo flooring is manufactured to be structurally and aesthetically similar to standard hardwood, but is known to be quite eco-friendly.
-Bamboo plants can be harvested without replanting in less than five years, making bamboo floorboards easier to produce.
+In recent years, bamboo flooring has increased in popularity due to its eco-friendly impact.
+Bamboo plants can be harvested without replanting in less than five years, making bamboo flooring material easier and more environmentally friendly to produce.

-Because of the efficient manufacturing process, many bamboo floors are more affordable than their standard hardwood floor counterparts.
+Another great feature of bamboo flooring is that because of the efficient manufacturing process, many bamboo floors are more affordable than their standard hardwood floor counterparts.
 Aside from being visually appealing, bamboo flooring is also known for its strength, durability and resistance to moisture.
-It is relatively hard, and this makes it a great choice for floors at home.
+Plus, it’s relatively hard which makes it a great choice for floors at home.

 Materials and Tools Needed